-Company Status Reach Out Care Ltd was established in 1999 and became a registered provider in 2003.
-The service was acquired by the National Fostering Group in October 2018.
-Reach Out Care Ltd an independent fostering agency is a private limited company registered under the Companies Act 1985.
-Company Registration Number: 3816191 Ofsted Registration Number: SC036188.
-The Senior Management, meet regularly and are responsible for the strategic direction and financial management of the organisation, with day-to-day responsibility remaining with the Registered Manager Reach Out Care reports to the National Fostering Group Executive Team and Senior Management Team's.
+Company Status The National Fostering Agency group is a private limited company, registered in England.
+Company Number: 3127814 National Fostering Agency South East reports to the National Fostering Group Executive Team and Senior Management Team's: - David Leatherbarrow Group Chief Executive - Tim Barclay Managing Director-Fostering - Mike Blakey Group Compliance Director - Diane Beddingfield IT Director - Carole Knowles Business Development Director - Colin Hadwin Head of Assessment Service - Sharon Platts Chief People Officer The National Fostering Group is a division of the Outcomes First Group.
+The Outcomes First Group is a private limited company, registered in England.
+Company Number: 08516289.
+National Fostering Group is a private limited company, registered in England.
+Company Number: 3127814.
 Senior Management Team (SMT) Objectives The Senior Management Team (SMT) are responsible for strategic planning for the company.
 This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates any new legislation), guidance and regulations.
 Our financial management ensures the very best value for our stakeholders.
 The SMT is also responsible for setting performance targets and subsequent monitoring, in addition to ensuring the legal compliance of the organisation.
 The Registered Manager meets with the Regional Director/Responsible Individual on a monthly basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.
-Central support services within the National Fostering Group include: Human Resources, Finance, Training, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day to day basis.
+Central support services within the National Fostering Group and Outcomes First Group include: Human Resources, Finance, Training, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day to day basis.

-Aims and Objectives "Putting children at the heart of everything we do" Aims and Objectives We strive to deliver high standards of quality care and the best possible outcomes for the children and young people placed with us.
-The agency is committed to the delivery of a service that exceeds the standards of care compatible with statutory and regulatory requirements.
-The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available via the Ofsted website.
-In addition, a number of the local authorities that we work with carry out checks to ensure we are meeting our mutual contractual requirements and obligations.
+Vision, Mission and Values "Putting children at the heart of everything we do" Aims and Objectives The National Fostering Agency South East strives to deliver high standards of quality care for the children placed with our foster carers.
+The agency is committed to the delivery of a service meeting the standards of care compatible with statutory and regulatory requirements.
+The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available from Ofsted website.
+In addition, a number of the local authorities that we work with carry out monitoring checks to ensure we are meeting contractual requirements.
 Primary aims:

-- To provide a high-quality service and the best possible outcomes for fostered children and young people of all ages, whose needs have been assessed by the Responsible Local Authority as being best met by them living with a foster family - To ensure fostered children are only placed with foster carers who have been recruited, assessed, approved and reviewed in accordance with legislation and statutory guidance - To support, supervise, and provide on-going training to parents to enable them to meet the individual needs of the fostered children placed with them - To continually strive to develop and improve our services through evaluation and feedback on our work Objectives:
+• To provide a high-quality service for looked after children and young people of all ages whose needs have been assessed by the responsible Local Authority as being best met by a foster carer • To ensure children and young people are only placed with carers who have been recruited, assessed, approved and reviewed in accordance with legislation and statutory guidance • To support, supervise and provide on-going training to carers so that they are able to meet the individual needs of the children and young people placed with them • To continually develop and improve our services through evaluation and feedback on our work Objectives: